A Chlamydomonas case study

 The PIXL increases our throughput (and sanity) by over 8-fold.
 In addition to that, the standardisation of colony arrays made by the robot are far superior in quality and reproducibility than anything we could do by hand.
 We are able to reduce media use, as we can get many many more colonies per plate area than by manual picking.
 The maximum we trust ourselves to do by hand is 144 colonies per 13×13 cm plate, while the PIXL easily puts 384 colonies on its small rectangular plates.

 Algal colonies are not simple to store by freezing, and we maintain our collections on agar plates which get refreshed bi-weekly or monthly.
 The ROTOR+ then allows rapid, clean, and reliable colony maintenance and media switching.
 Again, our normal workflow is to use the back of PCR plates as a stamp to transfer colonies from one agar plate to another.
 This, obviously has its limitations, both in human error and the fact that only 96 colonies can be transferred at a time.
 The ROTOR+ removes all artisanal human error from the stamping process, while enabling much higher densities of colony transfer in any situation.
 It also allows rapid inoculation of 96/384 well liquid plates, using the long pins.
-The standardisation also allows us to improve analysis of colony features statistically across a population already at the agar plate level.
+This standardisation process also allows us to improve analysis of colony features statistically across a population already at the agar plate level.

 “I can’t speak highly enough about these two instruments.
 We have had them up and running for 6 months in our lab, and together, they have been a game-changer in terms of throughput and reproducibility.”